heracoinorg/heracoin/doc/zmq.md

 [ZMQ API](http://api.zmq.org/4-0:_start).

-Client side, then, the ZeroMQ subscriber socket must have the HMQ_SUBSCRIBE option set to one or either of these prefixes (for instance, just `hash`); without doing so will result in no messages arriving.
-Please see `contrib/hmq/hmq_sub.py` for a working example.
+Client side, then, the ZeroMQ subscriber socket must have the zmq_SUBSCRIBE option set to one or either of these prefixes (for instance, just `hash`); without doing so will result in no messages arriving.
+Please see `contrib/zmq/zmq_sub.py` for a working example.

 ## Remarks